About AEROMMA

 DMS chemistry

-A recent NOAA discovery has redefined the marine sulfur cycle, prompting a renewed look at air-sea exchange
+A recent NOAA discovery redefined the marine sulfur cycle, prompting a renewed look at oceanic sulfur impacts on climate

-CSL's discovery of an additional DMS oxidation product (HPMTF) shows that the marine sulfur cycle in current models is incomplete [Veres et al., PNAS, 2020].
+CSL's discovery of an additional DMS oxidation product (HPMTF) shows that the marine sulfur cycle in current climate models is incomplete (Veres et al., PNAS, 2020).

-AEROMMA will expand upon these new findings to assess their impacts on air quality and climate and improve our understanding of air pollution in a changing environment
+AEROMMA expands upon recent NOAA research findings to improve our understanding of air pollution in a changing environment

 Anticipated outcomes: